BlueContext/Domus/content/recipes/poultry/duck-and-sausage-gumbo.md

   main:
     parent: poultry
 title: Duck & Sausage Gumbo
+serves: "Serves 6-8"
+summary: "This is delicious any time of year, but makes a great buffet centerpiece for a holiday open house."
 categories:
 - Main Dish
 ---
-*Serves 6-8*

-### Introduction

 Duck is certainly delicious, but also expensive.
 Fortunately, this is a very flexible recipe.
 I almost always make it with chicken thighs and legs.
 I also almost always halve the recipe, since it makes enough gumbo for a small army (or a big party!).
-The full recipe makes a great buffet centerpiece for a holiday open house.

 ### Ingredients